Dog Behavior Guide

 Quality Dog Food

-Most commercial dog food is equivalent to feeding your dog McDonalds every day; it has little nutritional value, it causes shedding, bloating, farting, diarrhea, excessive waste, and it negatively affects dog behavior because they don’t feel good.
+I cannot stress enough how important it is to feed your dog quality food.
+Most commercial dog food has little nutritional value.
+Bad nutrition causes shedding, bloating, farting, diarrhea, excessive waste, and it negatively affects dog behavior because they don’t feel good.
 Research quality dog food and find the best quality dog food you can afford.
-Visit Dog Food Advisor which ranks the healthiness of a huge variety of dog food.
-They are the only impartial ratings that I have found.
-Some parts of the website require paid membership, but the section covering dog food ratings is free.
+Visit Dog Food Advisor, which ranks the nutritional value of a huge variety of dog food.
+Some parts of the website require paid membership, but the section with dog food ratings is free.

 Toys, Toys, Toys

-Toys can be a wonderful training tool and they can make playtime more fun.
+Toys can be a wonderful training tool, and they can make playtime more fun.
 They should not be used as an alternative to interaction.
 Dogs should not have free access to toys; they should be kept out of sight until you are going to use them for play or training.

 Are We There Yet?